chonglab-pitt/chonglab-pitt.github.io/_pages/research.md

 ## Our research falls into the following main areas:

 1) Development of weighted ensemble path sampling strategies and software for efficient sampling of rare events with rigorous kinetics.
-2) Application of molecular simulations to characterize mechanisms of protein conformational transitions, binding, and assembly processes.
+2) Application of simulations to characterize mechanisms of protein conformational transitions, binding, and assembly processes.
-3) Development of molecular simulation strategies for rational design of engineered protein conformational switches.
+3) Development of simulation strategies for rational enhancement of kinetics for engineered protein conformational switches.
-4) Development of biomolecular force fields.
+4) Development of force fields for proteins and protein mimetics.

 Our work is featured [here](https://crc.pitt.edu/content/lillian-chong-focuses-underexplored-regions) by the University of Pittsburgh’s Center for Research and Computing.